anvilistas/anvil-labs/docs/guides/modules/zod.rst

     .. method:: strict()

-        Returns a modified version of the typeddict schema that disallows unknown keys during parsing.
+        Returns a modified version of the typed_dict schema that disallows unknown keys during parsing.
         If the input to ``.parse()`` contains any unknown keys, a ``ParseError`` will be thrown.

         .. code-block:: python

             from anvil_labs.zod import z

-            Person = z.typeddict({
+            Person = z.typed_dict({
                 "name": z.string(),
             })